Ricki Lamie

-Ricki Lamie (born 26 June 1993) is a Scottish professional footballer, who plays as a defender for Motherwell.
+Ricki Lamie (born 20 June 1993) is a Scottish professional footballer, who plays as a defender.

-He has previously played for Airdrieonians, Queen's Park, Greenock Morton, East Stirlingshire, Bathgate Thistle, Clyde and Livingston.
+He has previously played for Airdrieonians, Queen's Park, Greenock Morton, East Stirlingshire, Bathgate Thistle, Clyde, Livingston, Motherwell, Dundee, Ross County and Hamilton Academical.

 Career

 Lamie started his senior career when he moved to Airdrieonians (then called Airdrie United) in 2011 from his youth team Whitburn Boys Club.
 In his first season with Airdrie's youth team, he won the club's U19 Player of the Year award.

 Whilst at Airdrie he had three loan spells at Bathgate Thistle, Clyde and East Stirlingshire.

 In the summer of 2014, Lamie signed up with Morton on a short-term contract.
-This was extended in January, and he signed on against for the 2015–16 season in May 2015.
+This was extended in January, and he signed on again for the 2015–16 season in May 2015.

 His contract was again extended in May 2016, this time for one year.
 After a successful campaign in 2016–17, Lamie signed up for another season.

 In June 2018, Lamie signed for Livingston.

 On 10 June 2020, Motherwell announced the signing of Lamie on a contract until the summer of 2022.

-On 28 January 2022, Lamie signed a pre-contract agreement with Dundee.
+On 28 January 2022, Lamie signed a pre-contract agreement with fellow Scottish Premiership club Dundee.
 On 9 April, Lamie would score a last-minute goal against former team Livingston to secure top-six football for Motherwell.
 Lamie would score another key goal for Motherwell the next month, netting a winning goal against Hearts which guaranteed the Steelmen European football the next season.
 The big goals for Motherwell created questions whether Lamie would join Dundee next season, and Lamie confirmed there was a relegation clause in his pre-contract agreement and stated that things were "still up in the air".
 On 24 May, Lamie officially signed a new two-year extension with Motherwell.

+On 26 August 2023, Lamie would join Dundee on a season-long loan.
+Lamie made his debut on 2 September and scored his first goal for the club in the same game.
+On 23 February 2024, Lamie signed a pre-contract agreement with Dundee for a second time.
+However, the PCA would fall apart once again and Dundee announced that Lamie would depart the club in June 2024.

+On 1 July 2024, Lamie joined Scottish Premiership club Ross County on a two-year deal.
+Lamie made his debut for the Staggies on 13 July in a win over Stranraer in the Scottish League Cup group stage.
+On 23 January 2025, Lamie joined Scottish Championship club Hamilton Academical on loan for the remainder of the season.
+He made his debut for the Accies two days later, starting in an away league defeat to his former club Livingston.
+On 15 February, Lamie scored his first goal for Hamilton in an away victory at Hampden over Queen's Park.
+On 27 June 2025, Lamie departed Ross County.